Cornell-Food-Safety-AI-Repository/Predicting-fecal-contamination-in-agricultural-water/README.md

-# Fecal Aontamination in Agricultural Water
+# Fecal Contamination in Agricultural Water

 💧This project is dedicated to investigating the impact of various geospatial and meteorological factors on fecal contamination of watersheds.